mturk/svcbatch/README.md

       **Write Y to child console**

-      If set this option will write Y character to script interpreter's console standard input.
+      If set this option will write `Y\r\n` characters to script interpreter's console standard input.

       This option is enabled by default when **cmd.exe** is used,